CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

 receiving parties.

-the terms **signature mechanism**, **signature function**, **signing mechanism**, **signing operation** and **signing function** might be used interchangeably and should be interpreted the same.
+the terms **signature mechanism**, **signature function**, **signing mechanism**, **signing operation** and **signing function** might be used interchangeably and should be interpreted as the same.

 the terms **signed message**, **message bearing signature**, **message with signature**, etc. are used in reference to a message that has undergone a signing operation.